Vaikunth97/Zerodha-ai-finanace/README.md

 > **"Math calculates, AI only explains."**

-All numeric outputs (total value, P&L, risk score, sector concentration) come from deterministic Python functions in `Analytics/`.
-No AI call ever computes a number — it only receives already-computed numbers and generates a natural-language explanation around them.
+All numeric outputs (total value, P&L, risk score, sector concentration, top gainers/losers) come from deterministic Python functions in `Analytics/`.
+No AI call ever computes a number — it only receives already-computed numbers (and, for chat, news headlines) and generates a natural-language explanation around them.
 This is the same governance pattern used in production fintech AI systems, applied at a scope appropriate for a learning project.

 ---